eBay/ebayui-core/CONTRIBUTING.md

     * update the version number in `package.json`
     * commit all changes locally
     * create a Git tag
-1. Push commit to origin.
+2. Run `git push` to push the commit to origin.
-1. Push the git tag to origin, e.g. `git push origin v1.0.0`.
+3. Push the git tag to origin, e.g. run `git push origin v1.0.0` using the new version tag you just created.
-1. Run `npm publish` to publish the package to NPM.
+4. Run `npm publish` to publish the package to NPM.

 After every major and minor release, please take the opportunity to upgrade any outdated dependencies and devDependencies (*hint*: run `yarn outdated` to see outdated dependencies).
 Except for major version upgrades, the version in `package.json` should always reflect the last known working version, not the version you are upgrading to.